ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 Representative currencies add a layer of indirection.
-The value of a gold certificate is the same as the value of the gold it represents, plus the value of the convenience the certification provides, minus the cost of converting it to gold and the risk of not being able to convert it.
+The value of a gold certificate is the same as the value of the gold it represents, plus the value of the convenience the certificate provides, minus the cost of converting it to gold and the risk of not being able to convert it.

 In 1800's America banks were not permitted to have satellite branches, so